wayell/CTF/TISC2023/README.md

 > We have discovered PALINDROME's recruitment site.
 Infiltrate it and see what you can find!
 >
 > http://chals.tisc23.ctf.sg:51943

+**TLDR: Weakness in random function that allowed for the next number to be predicted, and cookie SQL injection**

 Honestly solved this challenge kind of based on intuition, hence the explaination may be slightly lacking.
 I was surprised at how easy this challenge was for a level 6??